Transition (Discharge) Planning

 Expected Discharge Date

-An Expected Discharge Date (EDD) section is prominent near the top of the navigator.
-This allows a rough estimate to be entered, along with any early observations about factors that might affect.
-The EDD is then continually revised throughout the admission.
 When active medical issues have been addressed as far as possible, the patient's level of care is adjusted to "Alternate Level of Care" (ALC).
 This ALC status is normally initiated at the time of a revised EDD if the patient cannot be discharged on the actual EDD.

 Checklists

-Transition planning checklists appear in the default inpatient Sidebar views that show when any inpatient chart is opened.
-The lists are grouped by admission, daily and discharge tasks.
-The same lists can be accessed within patient lists (an available list report) and as a chart activity (global search for "checklist").
-The default sidebar has a transition planning section that summarizes discharge readiness information with embedded links for just-in-time access to the same data managed through rapid rounds and other transition planning tools.
-A dedicated discharge planning sidebar can be accessed from the inpatient sidebar index (top of sidebar), giving additional access to all of the information found in the transition planning report.
+The default chart sidebar has a transition planning section that summarizes discharge readiness indicators, with embedded links for just-in-time access to information from rapid rounds and other transition planning activities.
+In addition, a dedicated discharge planning sidebar can be accessed from the inpatient sidebar index (top of sidebar).
+This reproduces in the sidebar all information found in the transition planning report.

 RAPID Rounds and Transition Planning